NicMcPhee/intro-to-evolutionary-computation/text/_pages/03-clean-up-search-implementation.markdown

 ## Avoiding duplicate exploration

-The first concern is the the fact that we end up with the same state in the `open` list multiple times, which obviously isn't great.
+The first concern is the the fact that we end up with the same state in the `frontier` list multiple times, which obviously isn't great.
 There are in fact two separate issues.
-One is the problem of multiple copies of a node in the `open` list; this we can solve by "simply" being careful to only add new nodes to the `open` list if they're not already there.
+One is the problem of multiple copies of a node in the `frontier` list; this we can solve by "simply" being careful to only add new nodes to the `frontier` list if they're not already there.
 <input type="checkbox" id="cb1"/><label for="cb1"><sup class="note-marker">\*</sup></label><span>
-A "simple" solution would be to change `open` from a sequence to a Clojure `set`, which would ensure that there would be no duplicates.
-The problem, though, would be that sets are inherently not ordered sequences, and our current approach depends crucially on `open` being a sequence whose order represents the order in which nodes should be explored.
+A "simple" solution would be to change `frontier` from a sequence to a Clojure `set`, which would ensure that there would be no duplicates.
+The problem, though, would be that sets are inherently not ordered sequences, and our current approach depends crucially on `frontier` being a sequence whose order represents the order in which nodes should be explored.
 </span>